 8. I Was “Raped” by Judge Maureen Monks

-In February 2017, I filed a motion, asking Judge Maureen Monks to rescue herself.
+In February 2017, I filed a motion, asking Judge Maureen Monks to recuse herself.
 She refused to do so and released her decision on the 27th.
 A day later, her Discovery Master Victor J. Tagliaferros produced a Discovery Master Report.
-Not only did he deny my discovery request, he also defamed me in two places by selectively assembling the statements provided to him by both parties and by manipulating critical wordings in our statements.
+Not only did he deny my discovery request, he also defamed me in two places, by selectively assembling the statements from both parties and by manipulating the critical wordings.

-I tried to avoid direct confrontation and resisted diplomatically, “I would put this way: I contest that report because it is not complete, it is oversimplified,” referring to the critical phrase and information that Victor J. Tagliaferros had deliberately deleted from my statements in cooking his derogatory discovery report.
+I tried to avoid direct confrontation so I would not be penalized, harassed, or retaliated again.
+I thought I resisted diplomatically, “I would put this way: I contest that report because it is not complete, it is oversimplified,” referring to the critical phrase and information that Victor J. Tagliaferros had deliberately deleted from my statements in cooking his defamatory discovery report.
 I further added, “It is not on that particular thing [the financial issue].”